 Following a move to Hertfordshire during the Second World War, the school again relocated to Roehampton, south-west London in 1922 where it gained its current name.
 Now educating just under 1,000 pupils, split evenly between boys and girls, IPS has a reputation for ever-improving academic achievement.

-Popular with parents, newly appointed Head has been at IPS since 2007 when he joined as Head of Humanities.
+Popular with parents, newly appointed Head Christopher J Wosley has been at IPS since 2007 when he joined as Head of Humanities.
 Stepping into Anna Sylvester-Johnson’s role at the beginning of this year, he is continuing her legacy of stellar results and impressive co-curricular activities for children of all interests.

 With their reputation for academic excellence, much attention is paid to the results that Ibstock place students achieve.
-About 80% of grades are awarded at A*-A or 7-9 each year.
-In 2019, 21% of GCSE pupils were awarded a grade 8 or 9 in all subjects, and the A level cohort of the same year achieved the school’s best ever results.
-61% of A levels were achieved at grade A* or A and almost half of the students got at least 3 As.
+In 2022, 89% of grades are awarded at A*-A or 7-9 at GCSE, with 12 pupils achieving all 9s.
+In the same year, 90% of A levels were achieved at grade A*, A or B and 42% of students achieved an average of three As or above.

 The school’s A level students go on to study at Russel Group (and sometimes Ivy League) universities, with usually at least two or three a year achieving an Oxbridge place.